mhamwala/helm-charts/incubator/knative/charts/eventingSources/README.md

 ## Introduction

 This is a helm chart for installing Knative Eventing Sources which provides loosely coupled services that can be developed and deployed on independently on Kubernetes.
-Visit [knative eventing sources](https://github.com/knative/eventing-sources/blob/master/README.md) for more information.
+Visit [Knative Eventing Sources](https://github.com/knative/eventing-sources/blob/master/README.md) for more information.

 ## Chart Details